ioccc-src/winner/2004/README.md

 ## Remarks on some of the entries

-We believe you will be impressed with this year's winners.
+We believe you will be impressed with this year's winning entries.
 The [Best of Show](gavin/gavin.c) is a fine example of obfuscation.
-But don't ignore the other winners!
+But don't ignore the other entries!
 There are games, utilities, programs that output images and a one-liner that is incredibly compact for what it can do.

 The [Best Abuse of the Guidelines](hibachi/hibachi.c) is technically allowed by